alantanlc/ntucourses/README.md

 The application is a course planning site called "NTUCourses".
 You can view the live site over at [https://ntucourses.com/](https://ntucourses.com)

 __General functionality:__
-- GET and display paginated lists of courses
+- GET and display paginated list of courses
 - GET and display course details

 __The general page breakdown looks like this:__